MEET THE MUSICIANS | 2023 CONCERT SERIES

 Alexander (Alex) East, cello

-Alexander East is the Assistant Principal Cellist of the Kansas City Symphony.
-In addition to duties with the Symphony, which often include leading the section as principal for opera, ballet, and chamber orchestra performances, he is also heard frequently in recitals and chamber music concerts throughout the Kansas City region and with the Sun Valley (ID) Summer Symphony every year since 1992.
-Before settling in Kansas City, East spent two seasons as a member of the New World Symphony under the direction of conductor Michael Tilson Thomas.
-He received his training at Indiana University and the New England Conservatory of music.
-His teachers have included Tsuyushi, Tsutsumi, Jano Starker, Laurence Lesser, and Colin Carr.
-He has performed with Summerfest since 2001 and serves on the Artistic Committee which selects the music heard in Summerfest Concerts.
+Alexander East serves as the Assistant Principal Cello of the Kansas City Symphony.
+In addition to duties with the Symphony, which often include leading the section as principal for opera, ballet and chamber orchestra performances, East is also heard frequently in recitals and chamber music concerts throughout the Kansas City region and beyond.
+He has also performed with the Sun Valley (Idaho) Summer Symphony every summer since 1992.

 Evan Halloin, bass